 How to Store

-If you have leftovers store them in the refrigerator for 2-3 days.
-You can reheat them by putting them back in the air fryer at 300 F for about 5 minutes.
+If you have leftovers store them in an airtight container in the fridge for 2-3 days.
+You can reheat by putting them back in the air fryer at 300 F for about 5 minutes.

-It probably won’t taste as good when it is reheated though.
-I have been putting my leftover reheated squash on salads, which gives them a different taste and texture.
+I have been putting my leftover squash on salads, which gives the salads a different taste and texture.